apache/incubator-spot/spot-ingest/README.md

 The `spark_batch_size` is the time interval (in seconds) at which streaming data will be divided into batches.
 The default value is 30 seconds.

-You can apply a Spark job on local, client or cluster mode (using `-m , --master` and `-d , --deploy-mode` options).
+You can apply a Spark job on local, client or in cluster mode (using `-m , --master` and `-d , --deploy-mode` options).

-Moreover, you can isolate the logs from Spark, using the option `-r , --redirect-spark-logs`.
+Additionaly, you can isolate the logs from Spark, using the option `-r , --redirect-spark-logs`.
 This is usefull in case of debugging.

 To start Streaming Listener:<br />
 `python start_listener.py -t "pipeline_configuration" --topic "my_topic" -p "number of partitions to consume"`